 Q. Can I still go to work?
 What if I work in a public-facing role?

-Following the Chief Medical Officer’s advice on 16 March 2020 that all pregnant women are classed as a precaution in a vulnerable group, we understand that it must be an anxious time if you are pregnant and you work in a public-facing role.
+We understand that it must be an anxious time if you are pregnant and you work in a public-facing role.